PhilippKleppmann/kAnonymizer/README.md

 #### Future projects

 There are many potential refinements to the algorithm, for example giving a preference for which column is generalized or when to drop rows.

-Also, it would be nice to mark certain columns of a table as quasi-identifiers, and run the k-anonymization algorithm based only on these.

 #### Comments